elovalo/webide/README.md

 3. `grunt` at project root

 Make sure you have installed [LiveReload browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) to get most benefit out of the setup!

+## Deployment

+Fill in config.json (do not commit!) and add necessary details there.